Hanukkah Chocolate Chip Oil Cookies (with Gelt)

 - ¾ cup white sugar

-- 1 tablespoon neutral oil such as safflower, canola
+- 1 tablespoon neutral oil such as safflower, canola, or even a non fancy olive oil

 - 1 teaspoon vanilla